AlexLOvch/rpn_calc/README.md

 * The architectural solution uses [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
 * Reverse polish notation calculation task had been split for two steps:
     1. Parse input string.
 The main class for this step is `Parsers::PlainTextParser`. `PlainTextParser` can be configured by initializing options including `:delimiter`, `:validator` and `:converter`.
 First of all `PlainTextParser` splits input line to tokens list by `:delimiter`.
 Then using `:validator` and `:converter` (separate classes instances(`Validators::TokenValidator` and `Converters::TokenConverter` accordingly) it process tokens. `TokenValidator` allows to exclude wrong tokens, and returns validation  errors. `TokenConverter` allows to convert string tokens into numeric ones.
 The output of parsing is tokens list(ruby array).
     2. Process stack.
 Adding tokens from input tokens list into stack(also ruby array) `RpnCalculator` uses `Operators::OperatorsEvaluator` class to calculate each operation.
 There are separate operator classes to evaluate arithmetic operations `+`, `-`, `*` and `/`(in the `Operators` module: `AdditionOperator`, `SubtractionOperator`, `MultiplicationOperator` and `DivisionOperator` accordingly).
 * All classes(except most top one `RpnCalculator`) based on [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle), so they are loosely coupled and highly reusable.
 That's maybe not so important for such small project as that one, but should be highly recommended for big ones.
 * To simplify using alternate interface(as per requirements) class `IOProviders::IOProviderConsole` had been extracted.
 * Сode is well tested(coverage is 98.65%)
 * Code is [Rubocop](https://github.com/rubocop-hq/rubocop) requirements compatible

-## Trade-offs/possible improvments
+## Trade-offs/possible improements

 ### For user
 * Add subcommands `clear_stack` and `show_stack`
-* Add UI inhancements like colorized output with [pastel](https://github.com/piotrmurach/pastel)
+* Add UI enhancements like colorized output with [pastel](https://github.com/piotrmurach/pastel)

 ### From technical side
 * DRY specs for operators